roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© So when Mandy saw him again, as a bartender in the big city, those old nerves reappeared.
+So when Mandy saw him again, as a bartender in the big city, those old nerves reappeared.
 Part of her just wanted to get away, not wanting to be recognized by this guy she used to idolize.
 She kept herself turned away, trying to avoid being seen.
 But when a drink appeared in front of her, on the house, courtesy of the bartender, she found herself turning to face him.
 When he gave her that same, cute smile and nod, Mandy melted.

  Mandy made her way to the bar and struck up a conversation with Zack, catching up.
 Mandy was shocked at how interested he seemed to be in talking to her.
 A guy as popular as him didn't need to spend any time with a girl like her, but he genuinely seemed interested.
 She found herself at the bar talking to him for hours, well after her friends had left.
 She and Zack had an easy chemistry, their conversation flowing easily without a single lull.
 Mandy was shocked to find herself exchanging numbers with Zack, but with her history with men, she thought this was simply a token gesture, not expecting anything to come from it.
 She was just a friendly face in the big city, and maybe they would hang out once or twice.
 He was handsome and popular... why would he want to hang out with a boring girl like her?